 The department of History, the oldest and largest History department in Australia, has internationally recognised scholars researching and publishing in the areas of Asian history, Australian history, Medieval, Early Modern and Modern European history and United States history.

-Professor Robert Aldrich, Dr Julie Ann Smith, Dr Frances Clarke, Associate Professor James Curran, Dr Nicholas Eckstein, Dr Andrew Fitzmaurice, Associate Professor Chris Hilliard, Dr Julia Horne, Associate Professor Judith Keene, Professor Iain McCalman, Dr Cindy McCreery, Associate Professor Michael McDonnell, Associate Professor Mark McKenna, Associate Professor Kirsten McKenzie, Professor Peter Read, Associate Professor Penny Russell, Professor Glenda Sluga, Professor Shane White, Professor John Wong, Professor Stephen Garton
+Professor Robert Aldrich, Dr Julie Ann Smith, Dr Frances M Clarke, Associate Professor James Curran, Dr Nicholas Eckstein, Dr Andrew Fitzmaurice, Professor Chris Hilliard, Associate Professor Julia Horne, Associate Professor Judith Keene, Professor Iain McCalman, Dr Cindy McCreery, Associate Professor Michael McDonnell, Associate Professor Mark McKenna, Associate Professor Kirsten McKenzie, Professor Peter Read, Associate Professor Penny Russell, Professor Glenda Sluga, Professor Shane White, Professor John Wong, Professor Stephen Garton

 Research students have access to the Faculty’s Postgraduate Research Centres, and to the outstanding research collection at the Fisher Library.
 The department holds regular colloquia, at which staff and visiting academics present up-to-the-minute research findings and scholarly papers.

 - Classics and Ancient history

 - History and Philosophy of Science and Medicine

 - International history (including a strand of colonial or imperial history)

 Contact us to find out what’s involved in applying for a PhD.

 Contact Research Expert to find out more about participating in this opportunity.

 Browse for other opportunities within the Department of History, School of Philosophical and Historical Inquiry (SOPHI) .